• Skip to main content

 Do you allow school groups to volunteer?

 We encourage middle school and high school groups to volunteer.
 However, due to health and safety regulations, elementary school groups cannot volunteer, but they are welcome to visit our warehouse tour to learn about hunger issues and see firsthand how the Food Bank serves the community.
-To schedule an elementary school group tour, please contact Stephanie Bunce at sbunce@sandiegofoodbank.org or CLICK HERE to fill out our Warehouse Tour Request Form.
+To schedule an elementary school group tour, please contact Michael Minjares at mminjares@sandiegofoodbank.org or CLICK HERE to fill out our Warehouse Tour Request Form.

 Can children volunteer?